 Here's what to expect when you contact us about a family member:

-1. Your call will be transferred to a Family Counsellor
+1. A call from a Family Counsellor will be scheduled.

 2. The Family Counsellor will address your concerns and share what kind of help we can give your loved one as well as yourself.